theycallmeswift/theycallmeswift.github.com/_posts/2013-10-25-dont-throw-that-hackathon.md

 building something new.
 Just providing a good atmosphere for people to network and have fun is actually way more on target than forcing a hackathon on them as a second thought.
-The hackathon ends up being a distraction and a non-priority and ultimately isn't as good as it could be as a serrate event.
+The hackathon ends up being a distraction and a non-priority and ultimately isn't as good as it could be as a separate event.

 ![Meet Community: Alternative](/img/dont-throw-that-hackathon/page0033.jpg)